Finnoy Travel - Travel Stories and Reviews

 Sparking wine in Iittala glass

-Finnair does not anymore serve complimentary champagne in the business class but regular sparkling wine.
+Finnair no longer serves complimentary champagne in the business class but regular sparkling wine.
 Iittala design cups are still in use.

 cup of tea served in Finnair Business class short haul flight